-Ideally, iPaaS is a cloud-based approach for connecting applications and data.
-It could be cloud-to-cloud, on premise-to-cloud, or on premise-to-on premise; an iPaaS can help you achieve the desired integration needs faster and more efficiently than other traditional solutions like ESB.
+Ideally, an integration platform as a service (iPaaS) is a cloud-based approach for connecting applications and data.
+It could be cloud-to-cloud, on-premise to cloud, or on-premise to on-premise; an iPaaS can help you achieve the desired integration needs faster and more efficiently than other traditional solutions like ESB.
 Modern iPaaS solutions are blowing through integration barriers by empowering users to connect applications without any code or generate APIs for app integrations within minutes.

 Though both ESB and iPaaS serve the same purpose of integrating enterprise systems and applications, there are many differences.
 Here are the major differences in the level of scalability and complexity of ESB and iPaaS.

 Type of System: iPaaS is a set of integration tools delivered from a public cloud and requires no on-premises hardware or software; some iPaaS solutions have evolved to support on-premises systems. iPaaS enables enterprises to connect and integrate their cloud applications and systems quickly.
-Meanwhile, ESB is an on-premises software architecture model with a good on-premises footprint.
+Meanwhile, ESB is an on-premises software architecture model with an excellent on-premises footprint.

-Enterprise Service Bus moves data from application to application; this point-to-point integration results in custom integration code that spreads among applications and numerous technical as well as infrastructural challenges that pulls an organization from reaching the desired results.
+Enterprise Service Bus moves data from application to application; this point-to-point integration results in custom integration code that spreads among applications and numerous technical and infrastructural challenges that pull an organization from reaching the desired results.
 Major pain points of ESB that hinder Legacy System Modernization when using an ESB are –

 - It is not easy to access data in ESB